Joe Roberts: My name is Joe Roberts. I am the director of the ed2go project working with the center for innovation at Webster University.

 Take the second step toward becoming a CompTIA A+ certified tech by mastering virtualization, multifunction devices, three flavors of Windows, plus macOS and Linux operating systems.

-CompTIA™ Network+ Training
+CompTIA™ Security+ Training